Expand description

 - Simple and obvious to use: Define your graph of calculations; Wingfoil manages its execution.

-- Multi-language: currently available as a Rust crate and as a beta release, python package with plans to add WASM/JavaScript/TypeScript support.
+- Multi-language: currently available as a Rust crate, python package and a TypeScript/JavaScript client.

 - Async/Tokio: seamless integration, allows you to leverage async at your graph edges.